takemaru/graphillion/README.md

 We provide funny short movies to answer your questions.

 * Why Graphillion?
 Watch [Time with class!
-Let's count!] (viewed more than a million times!)
+Let's count!], which has been viewed more than a million times!

     [![][lets_count-thumbnail]][Time with class!
 Let's count!]